marinbgd/js_mobile_framework/README.md

-js_mobile_framework
+simple_spa_framework
 ===================

-JavaScript framework / template for one page applications - Loading partial HTML views (pages) and related JS page controllers (async with caching)
+JavaScript SPA framework

-- This is a template / framework for one page HTML + JS applications.
+- This is a framework for SPA - Single Page Applications.
 - MVC
 - It can be succesfully used with the Phonegap on any mobile platform.
-- It uses jQuery
+- It uses Zepto
 - Very light
 - Simple to use
 - Similar to jQuery Mobile (*page load)

 Description:
-It will load partial HTML views (pages) into the viewport, then get related JS controller of the page and execute it.
+It will load partial HTML templates (pages) into the viewport, then get related JS controller of the page and execute it.

 There are default events triggered when page is loaded / destroyed: